eizoflexscan/docker-rstudio-server/README.md

 * when connecting to R on a cloud instance

 This image is based on [bigboards/docker-rstudio-server](https://github.com/bigboards/docker-rstudio-server "bigboards/docker-rstudio-server") originally developed by Koen Rutten for workshops using [Rstudio Server](https://www.rstudio.com/products/rstudio/#Server) as X instances on [Bigboard](www.bigboards.io).
 It currently uses the Rstudio Server open-source edition so there is no load-balancing.
-If you need load-balancing, you can either upgreate to the Commercial License edition or use [Architect Server](https://www.openanalytics.eu/products) from [OpenAnalytics](https://www.openanalytics.eu/).
+If you need load-balancing, you can either upgrade to the Commercial License edition or use [Architect Server](https://www.openanalytics.eu/products) from [OpenAnalytics](https://www.openanalytics.eu/).

 ## Files Description